jankapunkt/tibava-frontend/README.md

 - [x] Initialize layout for video analysis
 - [x] Develop components for face detection(rectangles), graphs for face area visualization and other UI starter inputs
 - [x] Bind graph and rectangles with data from backend
-- [ ] Face rectangles and current play position pointer alignemnt
+- [ ] Face rectangles and current play position pointer alignment
 - [ ] Dockerize with suitable base Image
 - [ ] Loading and computational blocker to show the progress
 - [ ]  Checkbox bindings